aregsar/aregcode/blog/2020/gettting-started-with-dotnet-5/index.md

 This will allow the `Console.ReadLine()` line in the program to except input from the VSCode integrated terminal.

+> Make sure you open the VSCode terminal tab to see the output of the program and type input.
+By default when you run the debugger the debug tab is in focus showing the debug output of the program.

 Another option is to use `"console": "externalTerminal"` setting instead of the `"console": "internalConsole"` setting.
-This will launch an external MacOS terminal when you start debugging, instead of using the integrated terminal.
+This will launch an external MacOS terminal when you start debugging, instead of using the integrated terminal, just as when you ran the program in the terminal before.

 ## Installing Entity Framework 5